Substantive application for resource consents and other approvals

 The Minister for Infrastructure can determine that a project is a priority project, either on their own initiative or if the applicant requests.
 This request must be made:

-You must pay a levy and an application fee before you lodge your application.
+You must pay a levy and an application fee when you apply.
+When you submit your application in the Fast-track portal, you will be sent an invoice for the levy and application fee.
 The application fee and levy are fixed amounts depending on the type of application.
 Your application isn’t considered lodged until the levy and fee are paid.

 Expert panel